IdealAQ/cpcvis-data-docs/README.md

 - avoid subsequent requests if possible.
 - in case of subsequent requests, use sufficient waiting time between the requests.
 The length of the waiting time can be determined experimentally.

 > **Note:** The system is still in development mode and has limited resources.
-For that reason, call API with caution and have in mind that there is only a number of requests the current setup can handle per time!
+For that reason, call API with caution and keep in mind that there is only a limited number of requests the current setup can handle at a time!
 This might be also the reason for unexpected errors.
 The system might be jammed either by you or someone else.

 In case of persisting issues, contact [dominik.rohal@helsinki.fi](mailto:dominik.rohal@helsinki.fi?subject=[CPC%20vis%20API]%20Issue)